-Town Highway staff is trained once per year that when identifying a non-stormwater discharge, the source of the discharge shall be determined, and if found to be beyond or outside the Town's system, the owner of the property is notified.
-Training was provided on October 16, 2024.
+Town Highway staff is trained once per year so that when identifying a non-stormwater discharge, the source of the discharge shall be determined, and if found to be beyond or outside the Town's system, the owner of the property is notified.
+Training was provided on September 23, 2025.